50 sequential hands-on early years units, including 500 new rich tasks with extension and support for every session

 Diagnostic assessments that are user-friendly for the early years emphasise that students must show their strategies and mathematical thinking.
 Formula-driven spreadsheets then make data immediately actionable for teams by linking the developmentally-sequenced points-of-need directly back to hands-on units with multiple lesson options to target each gap.

 Post-assessments automatically calculate growth and focus students on a growth-mindset, rather than raw scores, then can be used to further focus teaching and warm-ups.
 The pack also includes a new 1-to-1 maths interview assessment for the first year of school that produces practical and highly usable data.

-Formative assessments are integrated into the units, including regular exit tickets, cross-check templates with progressive learning goals and levelled success criteria observation codes are all pre-filled for every year level and developmental step.
+Formative assessments are integrated into the units, including regular exit tickets, cross-check templates with progressive learning goals and success criteria are all pre-filled for every year level and developmental step.

 Critical checkpoints, developed in our pilot schools, focus each team on their year level’s big developmental steps and numeracy goals, forming a powerful sequence of learning.
 An easy-to-follow scope and sequence also guides teams as to the recommended timings for each unit, providing time for student practice and mastery of the big ideas.